ObtuseSpruce/astronauts-client/README.md

 Make sure to ```npm install``` on the base folder to install all necessary modules.

 Run ```npm start``` and it should be good to go.

+NOTE: There is a small delay with Firebase after signing in, wait and do not sign-in again.